rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 -   Part of methodological naturalism.
     -   Not an a priori assumption but an empirical conclusion
     -   Dennett: Naturalism is a method of explaining a magic trick without appealing to magic.
+-   How to define magic and what it could be.
+    -   Aleister Crowley: Magick "is the Science and Art of causing change to occur in conformity with Will."
+    -   To the degree you can control the physical world, naturalists would call this "technology".
 -   The Lewis-Anscombe debate
     -   [The Lewis-Anscombe debate](http://thecslewis-studygroup.org/the-c-s-lewis-study-group/lewis-genre/theology/miracles-2/the-lewisanscombe-debate/)
     -   The rewrite of chapter 3 in *Miracles* [^Lewis1947]